 1999-2005, Teaching Fellow and Research Assistant, University of Otago, New Zealand.

-My research interests including obesity, hazardous drinking, alcohol-related harms and aggression, stigma and health, and alcohol advertising and sponsorship.
+My research interests including obesity, hazardous drinking, alcohol-related harms and aggression, stigma and health, prejudice, and alcohol advertising and sponsorship.
 The aim is to provide evidence for social and health policy debates, and to understand the antecedents of health and social behaviour for potential interventions.

-I take a multidisciplinary and collaborative approach to research adopting methodologies that best suit a particular research question, and collaborating with researchers from various fields including social and health psychology, epidemiology, sociology, cognitive/developmental psychology, public health and medicine.
+I take a multidisciplinary and collaborative approach to research adopting methodologies that best suit a particular research question, and collaborating with researchers from various fields including social and health psychology, epidemiology, sociology, cognitive/developmental psychology, political science, and public health and medicine.

-I have developed and taught a diverse range of courses at undergraduate and postgraduate levels including introductory psychology, health psychology, social psychology, behaviour change, social cognition, and public health.
+I have developed and taught a diverse range of courses at undergraduate and postgraduate levels including introductory psychology, health psychology, social psychology, behaviour change, social cognition, and public health, social and health policy.

 I’ve supervised over 35 research students (PhD, Masters, and Honours), and currently supervise 4 PhD students.